-- Complete the online admission application. - Provide one primary form of identification per Alabama Community College System Policy 801.01. - If students have attended one or more colleges and/or universities since their original admission to Gadsden State, they must submit an official transcript from each institution to the Gadsden State Admissions Office.
-If the student has never submitted his/her high school transcript, this will also be required per new regulations. - Students who have earned an associate's or bachelor's degree are only required to submit an official transcript from the degree-granting institution.
+- Complete the online admission application.. - If students have attended one or more colleges and/or universities since their original admission to Gadsden State, they must submit an official transcript from each institution to the Gadsden State Admissions Office.
+If the student has never submitted his/her high school transcript, this will also be required per new regulations. - Students who have earned an associate's or bachelor's degree are not required to submit a high school transcript but must submit official transcripts from all colleges attended.